 Details of any proposed WSUD elements.
 If raingardens are retained in the proposed size, these are to include large canopy trees, Melaleuca quiquenervia, or other suitable to raingardens.
 Otherwise these shall be reduced or removed, to prioritise canopy trees.

-Provided details of pavement treatment in parking areas, ensure the design delivers a contrast of paving materials to break up large sections of paving and to delineate pedestrian areas, entries, car parks, special use areas or transition zones between different uses.
-Pervious or semipervious paving is to be utilised wherever possible.
+Provided details of pavement treatment in parking areas, ensure the design delivers a contrast of paving materials to break up large sections of paving and to delineate between different uses.

 Area nominated 13 in Landscape plan- Provide details of how bike racks relate to the adjacent proposed retaining wall/seating area. include sections.
 This area might need to be redesigned to avoid seating next to the bike parking area or deliver undesirable corners in public spaces.